evolbioinfo/cytopast/README.md

   -t TREE, --tree TREE  the input tree in newick format.

 ancestral-state inference-related arguments:
-  -m MODEL, --model MODEL
+  -m {JC,F81}, --model {JC,F81}
-                        the evolutionary model to be used by PASTML (can be JC or F81).
+                        the evolutionary model to be used by PASTML, by default JC.
+  --prediction_method {marginal_approx,marginal,max_posteriori,joint,downpass,acctran,deltran}
+                        the ancestral state prediction method to be used by PASTML, by default marginal_approx.
   --work_dir WORK_DIR   the working dir for PASTML to put intermediate files
                         into (if not specified a temporary dir will be created).
-  --cache               if set, the results of previous PASTML runs on this
-                        data will be reused when possible

 visualisation-related arguments:
   -n NAME_COLUMN, --name_column NAME_COLUMN